danelh/collocations/info.md

 ## Lemmatization
 The lemmatization process is done by [CLTK lemmatization backoff method](https://docs.cltk.org/en/latest/latin.html#lemmatization-backoff-method)(More info on that should be found there).
 As a lemmatization algorithm, it clearly has it's restrictaion and issue.
 There are 3 main issues:
 1.here are several odd lemmas like one-letter or two-letter lemmas (or even with more letters) such as _t_, _m_.
 Their source require futher invistigation in order to suggest apporatiate management and fix of the issue.
-(It seems many of those might be explained and names initials).
+(It seems many of those might be explained and proper names initials).
 2. The second and more irritating problem is simply mis-lemmatization.
 Such is the distacation between _os_ (mouth) and _os_(bone) seems to be virtually non-existeed and mixed in the lemma _os_ (there is also lemma _os1_ but not sure what it signifies), hence we have both _frango_ (that suggests the meaning of bone) and _vultus_ (that suggests the meaning of mouth) both quite high in the table. another exmple is _uoluo_ that many times is the results of the lemmatization process instead of _uolo_ to judge from the collaction table (see scio)
 3. Sometimes what seems to be one lemma is splited into 2 diffent lemams. example to such is _gero_ and _gero1_.
 They have both very similar collocation tables: this suggests that the split into 2 different lemmas is either unjustified or simply not working well-enough to the time being.

 ### i-j, u-v, capital letters
 In order to avoid duplicate lemams, before the texts were sent to lemmatization, a replace of every "j" with "i" and every "v" with "u" took place as instructed; but also every capital letter were replace to it's lower case.
 As a results, **we have no j or v in the lemmas**, so the user may encounter the less-familiar _uita_ instead of _vita_. in the Lemma selection textbox however, the user might insert "j" and "v" as they will be autumatically replaced.

+## Corpus
+The corpus that was used to collect the collocations is "latin_text_perseus" that was access by the dedicated [corpus reader](https://docs.cltk.org/en/latest/latin.html#corpus-readers) tool of CLTK.
+In this corpus there are 293 works available from Perseus ([full list](https://raw.githubusercontent.com/danelh/collocations/master/docs.txt)).

+The user should keep in his mind that **there are indications that this corpus is not large enough, and it's extention will benifit this Tool**.
+The developer of this Tool hopes, someday in the future, to extend the corpus, and take a deeper look in the [lemmatization process](#lemmatization), however those pursuits are not likely to happen in viable future.

 ## why I can't find my lemma?
 Usually you would expect to find every word that comes to mind, yet rarly you will stumble upon a lemma you expect to find, but the Tool can't locate.
 There are basically three possible reasons why you can see a lemma you were searching: